Erasmoneura vulnerata

 Erasmoneura vulnerata is a species of leafhopper native to North America.
 The species was found to be in Europe in 2004 where it causes significant economic damage to grapevine yards.
 E. vulnerata is commonly found on wild and cultivated grapes from both continents.
 Its Latin name translates to "wounded Erasmoneura" from its original description.

 Taxonomy

 Erasmoneura vulnerata was originally described by A. Fitch in 1851.
 Upon discovery, Fitch placed the species in the Erythroneura genus as "Erythroneura vulnerata".
-Over a century after original discovery, D. A. Young named Erasmonerua as a subgenus of Erythroneura.
+Over a century after original discovery, D. A. Young named Erasmoneura as a subgenus of Erythroneura.
 The species in question was then known as Erythroneura Erasmoneura vulnerata.
 It was not until 2006 that Erasmoneura was elevated to generic status, allowing the previously known Erythroneura vulnerata to be known as Erasmoneura vulnerata.
 Additionally, it was discovered that Erythroneura gradata was simply a seasonal color variation of E. vulnerata.

 Physical description

 Adults have a body size of roughly 2.7-3.2mm long and their body has a yellow stripe that longitudinally divides it.
 A seasonal color dimorphism occurs, with the summer population possessing a red transversal vein at the base of the first apical cell.
 The summer population also has bluish patches on their forewings.
 At the end of the season, these become more green-brown whereas the transversal veins often appear white.
 The nymphs have yellow marbled patches over a reddish-brown body with light green legs.
 The thorax and vertex is dorsoventrally flattened.